crazyroo1/Unwrap/CONTRIBUTING.md

 The project uses SwiftLint, so please check all its tests pass when you make a change.
 You may need to install CocoaPods if you need to re-install the pods for some reason.
 Broadly speaking it’s preferable that you don’t upgrade pod versions just for fun – if there’s some particular feature or improvement that’s worthwhile let’s talk it over first.

-Unwrap uses a *lot* of JSON – you should bookmark something like <https://jsonformatter.org> so you can check your JSON is correct easily.
+Unwrap uses a *lot* of JSON – you should bookmark something like <https://jsonformatter.org> so you can check that your JSON is correct easily.
 Annoyingly, JSON does not allow real line breaks in strings (they are encoded as `\n`), or comments.
 So, be prepared to read some fairly long strings in JSON!

 ## Overview